-Courtney: Yeah, thank you.
-So, one of the things that we do is a simple one, but we time our littlest one with our iPhones and just say, how long literally can you sit here and not talk?
+Courtney: Yes!
+Thank you!
+(Laughing) So, one of the things that we do is a simple one, but we time our littlest one with our iPhones and just say, how long literally can you sit here and not talk?
 So, just the old timer is like, thank you.

 Jim: And how well does that work?

 Courtney: She started, it was like 12 seconds and (Laughter) she’s worked up to like two minutes, like don’t …

 Kim: You really have to do that sometimes—